jakobzhao/geog328/labs/lab01/readme.md

 ![vscode-git-auth](img/vscode-git-auth.png)

 > **Note:** As you might already aware of, the logics of approach 2 and 3 are very similar.
-The difference is, approach 2 works on a terminal/command prompt environment (a command-lline user interface), while approach 3 works in Visual Studio Code(a graphic user interface).
+The difference is, approach 2 works on a terminal/command prompt environment (a command-line user interface), while approach 3 works in Visual Studio Code(a graphic user interface).
 >
 > Using either of the three approaches (3.3.1 to 3.3.3), you can upload your resume or any other files to GitHub.
 Then, log on to this repository on GitHub to see whether the uploaded content is applied.
 However, the third one - `Visual Studio Code based commit and push`.** (3.3.3) is recommended.